 Kindergarten Physical Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 1 What's the biggest excavator?
-Foundational for K-PS2-1 K-PS2-2 Pushes & Pulls work with a shovel than it does with your hands.
-It takes even less work if you use a bigger machine, like Students obtain information through observations of different machines.
+Foundational for K-PS2-1 K-PS2-2 Pushes & Pulls Machines multiply the work a human can do - making the work easier!
+A machine's force is stronger than a human's force.
+For example, digging a hole takes less work with a shovel than it does with your hands.
+It takes even less work if you use a bigger machine, like a bulldozer!
+DCIs: Foundational for PS2.A, PS2.B, PS2.C Students obtain information through observations of different machines.
 They use evidence from their observations to argue for their explanation of why machines make work easier.
 Students act out the "work words" of different machines.
 Students consider the effects that machines can have when completing a task.
 Lesson 2 Read-Along Why do builders need so many big machines?
 Foundational for K-PS2-1 K-PS2-2 Pushes, Pulls & "Work Words" There are many different types of machines and each one has a unique job.
 Machines help people by making their work faster and easier.
 Machines help people do things like dig, lift, dump, push, and mix!
 Without machines, it would take a lot longer to build new things.
 DCIs: Foundational for PS2.A, PS2.B, PS2.C Students obtain information through footage of different construction equipment being used in different ways.
 Student communicate about the information by discussing what each machine does using "work words".
 Students consider the cause and effect relationship between the movement of a machine and the work it can do.
 Lesson 3 How can you knock down a wall made of concrete?
-K-PS2-1 K-PS2-2 Motion, Speed, & Strength things over.
+K-PS2-1 K-PS2-2 Motion, Speed, & Strength Machines create pushes and pulls, or "forces".
+A wrecking ball is a machine that uses a push to knock things over.
 By changing the strength and direction of the push, you can make the force larger or smaller.
-Students carry out an investigation to determine how far back they should pull their model wrecking ball to knock down a wall, but not the houses behind it.
+DCIs: PS2.A, PS2.B, Foundational PS3.C and ETS1.A Students carry out an investigation to determine how far back they should pull their model wrecking ball to knock down a wall, but not the houses behind it.
 They analyze the data collected in their investigation to discuss how the force of the wrecking ball changes when you change the strength and direction of its push.
 Students analyze the effect of changing the strength and direction of a wrecking ball's push.
 They experiment with different heights to determine how the push, or force, is changed.